-Sharapova, Madrid, Roland-Garros junior champion: 10 questions about Paula Badosa
+Indian Wells, Sharapova, World No 2: 10 questions about Paula Badosa

 Paula Badosa is a Roland-Garros junior girls singles champion.
-Often compared to Maria Sharapova, the Spaniard is now making a name for herself after reaching the 2021 Madrid semi-finals.
+Often compared to Maria Sharapova, the Spaniard is now making a name for herself after winning the 2021 Indian Wells title.
 Here are answers to some common questions you may have about her

 Why is Paula Badosa in the news?

-At the ongoing Madrid Open, Badosa has advanced to her first WTA 1000 Series semi-final and has become the first Spanish woman to reach the last four in the tournament history, after wins over No 8 seed Belinda Bencic.
-Last month, she defeated world No 1 Ashleigh Barty and fifth seed Bencic, at the Volvo Car Open in Charleston to reach the semi-final where she was defeated by eventual champion Veronika Kudermetova.
-She also reached the semi-final at the WTA event in Lyon earlier this year.
+It had already been an outstanding season for Badosa.
+At the Madrid Open she advanced to her first WTA 1000 Series semi-final and has become the first Spanish woman to reach the last four in the tournament history, after wins over No 8 seed Belinda Bencic.
+In April she defeated world No 1 Ashleigh Barty and fifth seed Bencic at the Volvo Car Open in Charleston to reach the semi-finals — where she was defeated by eventual champion Veronika Kudermetova.
+She also reached the semi-finals at the WTA event in Lyon earlier in 2021

 Who is Paula Badosa?